Beaufort County Democratic Party

 WHO WE ARE:

 The Beaufort County Democratic Party (BCDP) is the political party for anyone who identifies as a Democrat or caucuses with the Democratic Party in the county.
 Since individuals in South Carolina do not register by a political party, there is no official membership in any political party.

 In Beaufort County, many of the Democratic activities are hosted by one of four clubs including monthly meetings, forums, training sessions, and special events.
 There is a nominal fee to join one of the Democratic Clubs.
 In addition, there is a Young Democrats Chapter affiliated with the County Party.

-During this time of COVID-19 - all Club and BCDP Meetings are virtual.
+During this time of COVID-19 - all BCDP Meetings are virtual.

 Officers of the Executive Committee of the Beaufort County Democratic Party are elected by the delegates to the Beaufort County Democratic Convention held in February of the even years or appointed by the Elective Committee.
 In addition, the Presidents of the four Democratic Clubs in the county are voting members of the Executive Committee.
 Current 2020-2022 Officers are:

 Chair: Mayra Rivera-Vazquez (Bluffton)